 As of now, we still have no idea what those larger things may entail.

 Of course, the most disruptive claim is that Fuchsia OS is waiting in the wings to replace Android.
-I don’t know that we’ll be looking to change the name of this site to ‘Fuchsia Authority’ any time soon though.
+Recent rumors that Fuchisa could replace both Android and Chrome OS in the next five years were quickly debunked by Google itself.
+While the company didn’t completely deny that Fuchsia could replace Android at some point, it doesn’t look like we’ll be looking to change the name of this site to ‘Fuchsia Authority’ any time soon though.
 Which is good news because that name does not have the same ring to it.

 It's unlikely we'll be changing the site to ‘Fuchsia Authority’ any time soon -- as the OS is likely a ways off still

-The question then, is what Google Fuchsia might be able to do that couldn’t be achieved by simply updating Android or Chrome.
+So what could Google Fuchsia be able to do that couldn’t be achieved by simply updating Android or Chrome?
 That likely has to do with the Kernel, which gives it the ability to scale all the way down to aforementioned embedded systems and other smaller devices.
 While Android has been known to venture into household appliance territory, Fuchsia would be a much better fit for your smart toothbrushes, refrigerators and robot vacuum cleaners.